jank199x/misc-utils/README.md

 # Jank Utils

 - Random small scripts in no specific language.
-- Do tiny tasks like file renaming, file moving and arcive unpacking.
+- Do tiny tasks like file renaming, file moving and archive unpacking.
 - *Be wary of StackOverflow copypasta*.

 ---